prachiambarte04/prachiambarte04/README.md

 * Performed Exploratory Data Analysis (EDA) to identify trends in ratings, votes, cuisines, and city distribution
 * Used SQL queries to extract insights like top restaurants and popular cuisines
-* Built an interactive Power BI dashboard to visualize restaurant performance and key insights 🔗 GitHub: (Add your GitHub repo link)
+* Built an interactive Power BI dashboard to visualize restaurant performance and key insights

-🔗 Power BI Dashboard: (Add your dashboard link or screenshot link)
+🔗 GitHub: (Add your GitHub repo link)

 ---

 ### ✅ Leaf Disease Detection (CNN Model)